antfarmar/Unity-Tanks-Tutorial/README.md

 ===================================================================================================

 ### 03. [Camera Control] (http://unity3d.com/learn/tutorials/projects/tanks-tutorial/scene-setup?playlist=20081)
+***How to create a Camera rig which pans and zooms to keep all tanks on-screen at once.***

-***Creation of an empty GameObject called CameraRig (which will contain a Script Component: CameraControl.cs)***
+* Creation of an empty GameObject called CameraRig to house a Script Component: CameraControl.cs
 * Rig becomes parent of the existing MainCamera
-* Scripted to keep both tanks in view: Pan and Zoom (resize frustum)
+* Scripted to keep both tanks in view: Pan and Zoom (i.e. move & resize frustum)
-	* Tanks will stay in camera's frustum (area b/w near & far clip plane)
+	* Tanks will stay in camera's frustum: area b/w near & far clip plane
 	* Perspective frustum: variable size clip planes
 	* Orthographic frustum: same size clip planes, hence no change in scale over distance
 	* Orthographic Camera size in relation to aspect ratio (16:9) & aspect (1.77).